wellyshen/react-cool-starter/README.md

 ```
 .
-├── build                             # Webpack bundled files will be place into it
+├── build                             # Webpack bundled files will be placed into it
 │   └── public                        # The Express server static path
 │       └── favicon.ico               # Favicon is placed in the same path with the main HTML page
 ├── src                               # App source code